Research projects

 Institute: Trinity College Dublin

-: How can the symmetries of gauge and gravitational theories can be used to constrain the form of amplitudes and form factors?
+Objectives: How can the symmetries of gauge and gravitational theories can be used to constrain the form of amplitudes and form factors?
 Spontaneously broken symmetries are related to universal limits of amplitudes where one or more of the particles becomes soft.
 Our aim is to have a transparent formulation of the connection between symmetries and soft limits in a broad context of quantum field theories.
 A specific goal will be to understand to what extent such soft limits can be used to determine complete amplitudes in N = 4 SYM and N = 8 supergravity, first at tree and then loop level.

 ESR: Anne Spiering.

-: Tristan McLoughlin.
+First supervisor: Tristan McLoughlin.

 Second supervisor: Ruth Britto.